 Oliver Irwin

-One of the main research directions of this thesis has also been to try improving on the readability and simplicity of the algorithmic tools and proofs in these areas.
-I am also interested in extending my current results on direct access and optimal joining to dynamic databases.
+A recurring theme of my research is the design of algorithmic tools and proofs that are not only efficient, but also simple and readable.
+I am also interested in extending my current results on direct access and worst-case optimal joins to dynamic databases.

 If you like ducks (and automata), you can also have a look at Charles Paperman :duck: